My Italian Adventures – unforgettable experience

 It is hard to imagine right now what places like Venice, Florence or Pisa in Italy would look like under the “new normal” after Covid19 or the Corona virus disease has been beaten worldwide.

-I visited Italy in February this year, and left just a few days before the first confirmed case in Italy was announced on the the 23rd February 2020.
+I visited Italy in February 2020, and left just a few days before the first confirmed case in Italy was announced on the the 23rd February 2020.

 I’d planned the trip long before the pandemic and I had subscribed to the U.K’s Government website to get updates while in Italy as the news about the virus had just emerged from Wuhan in China.
 The U.K’s government advice at the time of my travel remained good to go so I continued with my travel plans.